 Answer: It is a flow of execution through the process code.
 A thread deals with the instruction to be executed.

-Answer: Demanding pages is a concept used by the virtual machine.
+Answer: Demand paging is a concept used by the virtual machine.
 Only a part of the process needs to be present in the main memory to execute some process, which means that only a few pages will only be present in the main memory at any time, and the rest will be kept in the secondary memory.

 Answer: A program in execution is known as a process.